A Vision for Equitable Growth and Collaboration

 India and Africa: A New Paradigm of Partnership

-In a significant address to the Joint Session of the Parliament of the Republic of Namibia, a platform that symbolizes the unity and strength of the Namibian nation, on July 9, Prime Minister Narendra Modi articulated a compelling vision for India-Africa relations, underscoring India's profound appreciation for Africa's pivotal role in global affairs.
+In a significant address to the Joint Session of the Parliament of the Republic of Namibia, a platform that symbolises the unity and strength of the Namibian nation, on July 9, Prime Minister Narendra Modi articulated a compelling vision for India-Africa relations, underscoring India's profound appreciation for Africa's pivotal role in global affairs.

 Prime Minister Modi's address was not just a speech, but a significant moment in the history of India-Africa relations.
 His call for a future built on partnership and dialogue, rather than power and dominance, marked a distinct departure from traditional geopolitical narratives, underscoring the importance of India's new approach to Africa.